cs448m/cs448m.github.io/assignments/tbot/README.md

 one for X and one for Y.

-1. The plastic jumpers are used to configure the stepper motor driver for microstepping.
+1. The plastic jumpers are used to configure the CNC SHIELD's stepper motor drivers for microstepping.
-Slide 3 jumpers over the headers MS1, MS2, and MS3.
-This configures the driver to 16 microsteps.
+Slide 3 jumpers over the headers M0, M1, and M2 ([see diagram](https://www.zyltech.com/product_images/uploaded_images/arduino-cnc-shield-micro-stepping-settings.jpg)) to  configure the driver to 16 microsteps.
 Do this for both the X and the Y axes.

-2. Insert 2 stepper motor drivers (A4988) in X and Y axis headers of the stepper motor shield.
+2. Insert 2 stepper motor drivers (A4988) in X and Y axis sockets of the stepper motor shield.

 	**WARNING: Make sure that the stepper motor drivers are oriented correctly.**